spot_img

 Where can you watch these races?

 NBC, because Olympics.
 On broadcast television, and on something called Peacock.
-I think you can also watch live events for free on olympics.com.
+I think you can also watch events for free on olympics.com, but only so long as they’re live.
 The venue wifi is emphatically not letting me geolocate to the U.S. via a VPN, so I can’t tell you what this looks like from the states, sorry.

 What background stories can you read?